Open Door Success

 Open Door Success Example #2

-Ending decades of pain
+Ending decades of spinal pain

 In the mid 1990s, Paula did a number of talks for women’s business groups.
-Because Paula had to half sit on a stool to do her talks with as little pain as possible, Paula told audiences about the injury to her spine.
+Because Paula had to half sit on a tall stool to do her talks with as little pain as possible, Paula told audiences about the injury to her spine.
 Paula asked her audiences to tell any children in their lives to never pull chairs out from under anyone.

-A nurse in one of her audiences came up to Paula afterward.
+A nurse in one of her audiences came up to Paula after the talk.
 She gave Paula a diagnosis that was different from every other diagnosis Paula had received.
 The nurse’s diagnosis made more sense to Paula than all of the other diagnoses.
 Two and a half months later, Paula tried the treatment the nurse recommended.
 The pain in Paula’s spine ended forever.
 The solution to her pain was actually simple, but Paula’s injury had been misdiagnosed for 33 years.
 Since Paula did not know that the orthopedic surgeon had misdiagnosed her injury, she was not seeking any other diagnosis or treatment.
 Paula’s attempt to help other people had created an opportunity for the nurse in her audience to make Paula’s wish come true.

 Doing what she could to save other people from pain and disability